meteor/meteor/content/using-npm-packages.md

 <h2 id="npm-searching">Searching for packages</h2>

-The best way to find npm packages is by searching on [npmjs.com](https://www.npmjs.com/).
-There are also some websites that have special search features specifically for certain kinds of packages, like the aptly named [react-components.com](http://react-components.com/).
+You can use the official search at [npmjs.com](https://www.npmjs.com/) or see results sorted by Github stars at [nipstr.com](http://nipstr.com/).
+There are also sites that search certain types of packages, like [js.coach](https://js.coach/)'s [React](https://js.coach/react) and [React Native](https://js.coach/react-native) sections.

 <h2 id="client-npm">npm on the client</h2>